horovod/horovod/docs/troubleshooting.md

 ### ncclAllReduce failed: invalid data type

-If you see the error message below during the training, it means that Horovod was linked to a wrong version of NCCL library.
+If you see the error message below during the training, it means that Horovod was linked to the wrong version of NCCL library.

 ```